Behavioral Interview Tips and Questions for Staffing Agencies

 Behavioral interviewing involves specific questions that get at the heart of a candidate’s previous work experience and how it could determine their behavior in the future.
-Other types of interviewing techniques give candidates opportunities to say what recruiters want to hear.
-This is not the case with behavioral interviewing questions.

 Understanding how to ask the right questions helps staffing agencies use behavioral interviewing to their advantage.
+So let’s dive into tips for conducting behavioral interviews.

 Tailoring Questions to the Company’s Needs